Suffolk University

-Suffolk University is a private research university in Boston, Massachusetts.
-With 7,560 students (includes all campuses, 7,379 at the Boston location alone), it is the eighth-largest university in metropolitan Boston.
+Suffolk University is a private research university in Boston, Massachusetts, United States.
+With 7,560 students on all campuses, it is the tenth-largest university in metropolitan Boston.
 It was founded as a law school in 1906 and named after its location in Suffolk County, Massachusetts.
-The university's notable alumni include mayors, dozens of U.S. federal and state judges and members of the U.S. Congress.
 The university is also host to its namesake public opinion poll, the Suffolk University Political Research Center.

-The university, located at the downtown edge of the historic Beacon Hill neighborhood, is coeducational and comprises the Suffolk University Law School, the College of Arts & Sciences, and the Sawyer Business School.
-It has an international campus in Madrid in addition to the main campus in downtown Boston.
+The university, located at the downtown edge of the historic Beacon Hill neighborhood, comprises the Suffolk College of Arts and Sciences, Sawyer Business School, and Suffolk University Law School.
 The university's sports teams, the Suffolk Rams, compete in 19 varsity sports in NCAA Division III as members of the Commonwealth Coast Conference.

 History

-Suffolk University was initially founded as a law school in 1906 by Boston lawyer Gleason Archer Sr., who named it "Archer's Evening Law School," intending it for law students who worked during the day.
-The school was renamed Suffolk School of Law in 1907, after Archer moved it from his Roxbury, Massachusetts home into his law offices in downtown Boston.
+Suffolk University was initially founded as a law school in 1906 by Boston lawyer Gleason Archer Sr., who named it "Archer's Evening Law School", intending it for law students who worked during the day.
+The school was renamed "Suffolk School of Law" in 1907, after Archer moved it from his Roxbury, Massachusetts home into his law offices in downtown Boston.

 A year later the first of Archer's students had passed the bar, leading to a boost in registration.
 The school's original goal was to "serve ambitious young men who are obliged to work for a living while studying law."

 By 1930, Archer developed Suffolk into one of the largest law schools in the country, and decided to create "a great evening university" that working people could afford.

-The school became a university in the 1930s when the Suffolk College of Arts and Sciences was founded in 1934 and the Sawyer Business School—then known as the College of Business Administration—in 1937.
+The school became a university in the 1930s when the "Suffolk College of Arts and Sciences" was founded in 1934 and the Sawyer Business School—then known as the "College of Business Administration"—in 1937.
 That same year, the three academic units were incorporated as Suffolk University.

 During the 1990s Suffolk constructed its first residence halls, began satellite programs with other colleges in Massachusetts, and opened its international campuses.
 From 1990 to 2005, its endowment increased over 400%, to approximately $72 million, and enrollment climbed.